NuoyanYang/nuoyanyang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently a master student in University of Waterloo.
-The program is Master of Data Science and Artificial Intelligence (MDSAI).
+I am currently a master's student at the University of Waterloo, pursuing the Master of Data Science and Artificial Intelligence (MDSAI) program.
+Prior to this, I completed my Bachelor of Computing (Honours) with a specialization in Computing, Mathematics, and Analytics at Queen's University in Kingston.

 More later...